ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 You can launch a Notepad application and maximize its window.
 Then launch a **FFLocalizeChanges.au3** script and switch to the Notepad window.
 Start to type a text into the Notepad window when you see a message box with the "Change a picture now" text.
 The message box with coordinates of added text will appear after 5 seconds.

+Functions of the **FastFind** library operating with SnapShots.
+SnapShot is a terms of the library and it means a copy of the screen in a memory.
+The SnapShot have been taken implicitly in the example of **FFBestSpot** function.
+But we take two SnapShot expicitly by **FFSnapShot** a in **FFLocalizeChanges.au3** script.
+First SnapShot is taken in 5 seconds after the script launching.
+This delay is needed for switching to the Notepad window.
+Second SnapShot is taken in 5 seconds after the showing a message box with "Change a picture now" text.
+This delay is needed for performing you actions that will change the screen picture.
+**FFSnapShot** function takes these parameters:

+1. **0, 0, 0, 0** - these first four zeros are left, top, right and bottom coordinates of a SnapShot area.
+The whole screen is copied if all coordinates equal to zero.

+2. **0** or **1** - last parameter is a number of the SnapShot slot.
+The maximum slot number is 1023.

+Next **FFLocalizeChanges** function takes three parameters:

+1. **0** - this is a slot number of the first SnapShot to compare.
+2. **1** - this is a slot number of the second SnapShot to compare.
+3. **10** - this is a shade variation parameter that works the same as for **FFBestSpot** function one.

+Return value of the function is an array with five elements in case of success and 0 in case of failure.
+First four elements of the array are left, top, right and bottom coordinates of the changed region.
+Last element is a count of the changed pixels.

+**FFLocalizeChanges** function can be effective alternative for the AutoIt provided **PixelChecksum**.
+It works more reliable and provide more information about the happened changes.

 >>> Continue here

 TODO: Is FastFind works with overlapped window?

 TODO: Is FastFind works with DirectX fullscreen mode?

+### ImageSearch Library

 ## DirectX Output Capture